spk121/potato-make/CHEATSHEET.md

      `target-name` is a string which is either a filename to be created or an phony name like "all" or "clean".

-     recipe as a string
+     Recipe as a string to be evaluated by the system

      (: "foo.o" '("foo.c")
        "cc -c foo.o")

-     recipe as a procedure
+     Recipe as a procedure

      (: "clean-foo" '()
        (delete-file "foo.o")

-     recipe as a procedure that returns #f to indicate failure
+     Recipe as a procedure that returns #f to indicate failure

      (: "recent" '()
        (if condition
          #t
          #f))

-     recipe as procedure returning string
+     Recipe as a procedure returning a string to be evaluated by the system

      (: "foo.o" '("foo.c")
        (lambda ()
          (format #f "cc ~A -c foo.c" some-flags))

-     recipe using recipe helper procedures
+     Recipe using recipe helper procedures, which create a string to be evaluated by the system

      (: "foo.c" '("foo.c")
        (~ ($ CC) ($ CFLAGS) "-c" $<))